 It gets even trickier if you have more than one child.

-Next year, Caitlin will go to secondary school whilst Ieuan will be in the last year of primary.
+Caitlin is off to secondary school in September, whilst Ieuan will be in the last year of primary.
 Two schools in different locations.

 This means I will have to decide which one to take to school and which one to trust enough to make their own way.

-The idea of doing this without being able to reach both of them causes me not a little anxiety.
+The idea of doing this without being able to reach both of them causes me not a little anxiety so both of them now have a mobile – albeit an old contract phone with a pay-as-you-go SIM.

-Of course when we were growing up nobody batted an eye and you just got on with it.
+Of course, when my generation (I was born in 1964) was growing up nobody batted an eye and you just got on with it.
 I used to walk along a scrubby track known as the Ash Path from Dinas Powys to my school in Penarth.
-At the top of the path you cross open fields before navigating a main road and walking along the side of the school to the main gate.
+At the top of the path, you cross open fields before navigating the main road and walking along the side of the school to the main gate.

 I would walk this in the dark, the rain, the cold and, frequently alone from age 11 onwards.